Google to offer Foundation Medicine's cancer tests as latest health benefit

-SAN FRANCISCO Google (GOOGL.O) will soon start covering the cost of Foundation Medicine's (FMI.O) DNA tests for employees and their family-members suffering from cancer, as part of its health benefits portfolio.
+SAN FRANCISCO Nov 5 Google will soon start covering the cost of Foundation Medicine's DNA tests for employees and their family-members suffering from cancer, as part of its health benefits portfolio.

 Foundation Medicine's chief executive Michael Pellini gave a nod to the deal with Google during a corporate earnings call on Wednesday, according to a person who listened in.
 Pellini said Google employees were made aware of this new benefit last week.